-Now that the winds have died down, Nova Scotia Power crews are out in full force assessing damage and restoring electricity.
+Now that the winds have died down, Nova Scotia Power crews are out in full force assessing damage and restoring electricity around the province.

 Utility spokesperson Andrea Anderson described Dorian as "one beast of a storm" and says it set a record.

 "It impacted more customers than any storm in Nova Scotia Power's history," she tells NEWS 95.7's The Todd Veinotte Show.
 "At the peak of the storm, there were over 400,000 of our customers without power."

 As of 9:15 a.m.
 Sunday 378,735 customers are still in the dark.